Rate-Splitting Multiple Access for Semantic-Aware Networks: an Age of Incorrect Information Perspective: Numerical Results

-As seen from the figures, RSMA can schedule both users for larger $I$ values than SDMA, especially in scenarios where the users are spatially close.
+As seen from Fig.~\ref{fig:N4K2_GeoChan_NumSch}, RSMA can schedule both users for larger $I$ values than SDMA, especially in scenarios where the users are spatially close.
 In such scenarios, cancelling the multi-user interference becomes challenging, which affects the SINR of the interference free streams, and thus limits the achievable rates.
 This results in SDMA failing to satisfy the rate requirements of one of the users when $I$ is increased above certain levels.
 RSMA achieves an enhanced performance by splitting the required rate between common and private streams and increasing the achievable rate of each user using the common stream when the using the private streams only is not enough to satisfy the rate requirements.
+The results also show that RSMA can ensure better user fairness than SDMA in the considered framework as it can schedule more users than SDMA for larger values of $I$.
+Both schemes boil down to OMA starting from certain $I$ values (SDMA boils down to OMA for smaller values of $I$ than those of RSMA) and until $I$ is smaller than capacity of the channel, after which none of the schemes can schedule any users.

 Next, we investigate the performance of the system under Rayleigh fading channel.
 In Fig.~\ref{fig:N4K3_Rayleigh} and \ref{fig:N8K5_Rayleigh}, we demonstrate the average AoII with average taken over $100$ channel realizations for various $N$, $K$, $I$, and SNR values.
 We also investigate the percentage of number of users scheduled using RSMA and SDMA by comparing their performance.
 For this purpose, we give the percentage of cases where RSMA schedules more users than SDMA in a time slot.
 We run the simulations for the cases where $V_{t,k}=0$, $\forall k \in \mathcal{K}$, $V_{t,k}$ are pre-defined values for all Monte-Carlo runs, and $V_{t,k}$ is chosen from a discrete uniform distribution at each Monte-Carlo run.
 As it is seen from the figures, RSMA achieves a lower AoII than SDMA for all considered scenarios.
 The results show that RSMA can schedule more users than SDMA for the same $I$ values and this achieves a lower average AoII.